-The NEWEA Watershed Management Committee, the New England Water Works Association (NEWWA) and the New England Chapter of the American Public Works Association (NE APWA) are pleased to announce a Joint Water Resources and Infrastructure Climate Resiliency Specialty Conference & Exhibit will be held on Wednesday, July 12, 2017 at the UMASS Lowell Inn & Conference Center in Lowell, Massachusetts.
+The NEWEA Watershed Management Committee, the New England Water Works Association (NEWWA), the New England Chapter of the American Public Works Association (NE APWA) and New England Interstate Water Pollution Control Commission (NEIWPCC) are pleased to announce a Joint Conference & Exhibit on on Wednesday, July 12, 2017 at the UMASS Lowell Inn & Conference Center in Lowell, Massachusetts.

-The conference will be of interest to municipalities, utilities, watershed associations, state agencies and others that are responsible for transportation, water, sewer, stormwater and other infrastructure as our climate changes and sea levels rise.
-Attendees will learn what communities are currently undertaking to enhance resiliency for our critical municipal infrastructure, how these efforts are being financed and practical solutions to a very complex problem.
-The conference will be structured to enhance interaction among attendees to maximize dialogue and information exchange.
+The conference, “Creating Resilient Infrastructure & Watersheds: Strategies for Planning, Implementation & Funding” will be of interest to municipalities, utilities, watershed associations, state agencies and others that are responsible for transportation, water, sewer, stormwater and other infrastructure as our climate changes and sea levels rise.

 Join us for a Poo & Brew Networking Event on Thursday, July 13, 2017 for a facility tour at South Portland’s Water Pollution Control Facility followed by networking at Foulmouthed Brewing Co.
 Cosponsored by MeWEA.

 NEWEA Committee Members & Families are invited to join us for our 29th Annual NEWEA Committee Member Appreciation Event on Thursday, July 27 at Kimball Farms in Westford, MA.
 RSVP by Thursday, July 13th

 NEWEA’s Industrial Wastewater Committee will be holding a one-day conference at the Cataqua Public House in Portsmouth, NH on Wednesday, September 13, 2017.
 The event will include a morning technical presentations followed by facility tours.

 The Value of Water Campaign Announces 3rd Annual Day of Action